-A four year Targeted Market Conduct Examination of CIGNA and Life Insurance Company of America (LINA),’s Disability Income Insurance Claim Handling Practices was just concluded by the Departments of Insurance of Maine, Massachusetts, California, Connecticut and Pennsylvania.
+In May of this year, a four year Targeted Market Conduct Examination of CIGNA and Life Insurance Company of America (LINA)’s Disability Income Insurance Claim Handling Practices was concluded by the Departments of Insurance in Maine, Massachusetts, California, Connecticut and Pennsylvania.
 Review the Regulatory Settlement Agreement of May 13, 2013.
 See CIGNA’s discussion of this in its SEC filing.
-As a result of this close examination, significant changes must be made in their handling of disability claims, as set forth in the Regulatory Settlement Agreement.
-Cigna will pay significant fines and set aside 77 million dollars to pay disabled claimant’s whose claims were denied.
+As a result of this close examination, significant changes must now be made in their handling of disability claims, as set forth in the Regulatory Settlement Agreement.
+Cigna will pay significant fines and set aside up to 77 million dollars to pay disabled claimant’s whose claims were wrongfully denied.

-This agreement is far-reaching in its application to ongoing disability claims managed by CIGNA because it creates a baseline of claims handling protocols which must be followed.
-We will use this benchmark in our review of our client’s claims, not only administered by CIGNA and LINA, but all other companies, including Hartford, Reliance Standard, Prudential and Unum, to name a few.
+Further, with New Jersey’s confirmed participation in this recent agreement, this will serve as a benchmark in our review of our client’s claims, not only administered by CIGNA and LINA, but all other companies, including Hartford, Reliance Standard, Prudential and Unum, to name a few.